 You may be surprised to learn that discussing your child’s diagnosis with siblings as soon as possible may be beneficial.

-“Children of all ages will realize pretty quickly that something is wrong,” said Tracey Hawkins, a certified child life specialist at Banner Children's at Desert in Mesa, AZ.
+“Children of all ages will realize pretty quickly that something is wrong,” said Tracey Hawkins, a certified child life specialist at Banner Children's.
 “They may even overhear someone else talking about it.
 Sharing this information may allow them to feel valued and help relieve fears or questions they have as well.”